VertebrateResequencing/wr/.docs/cwd_matters_cleanup/readme.md

 **The same-key residual is narrowed.** `mkHashedDir` no longer asks `os.MkdirTemp` to name the workspace.
-The leaf is `<key[3:]>-<uuid>`, the UUID a v4 minted per RUN from `crypto/rand` (`uuid.NewV4`). `os.MkdirTemp` only ever avoided a name that existed WHEN IT LOOKED, so a name it gave one run was free to be handed to the next run of the same key once the first run's leaf had been removed; a minted name is never handed out twice.
-What that removes is wr's ability to hand out a repeated name, not the loss a repeat causes.
-No name a run is given is ever given to another run, so a finished run's stored `ActualCwd` cannot name a live run's workspace, which is the only route from the key blindness below to a deletion.
+The leaf is `<key[3:]>-<uuid>`, the UUID a v4 minted per RUN from `crypto/rand` (`uuid.NewV4`). `os.MkdirTemp` drew a fresh 32-bit suffix on every call and retried while the name existed, so two runs alive at once never shared one - measured at 0 reuses in 20000 create/remove/recreate rounds on go1.26.3.
+The window is narrower than that: once a run's leaf has been removed, a later run of the same key can draw the same suffix again, 1 in 2^32, and a finished run's stored `ActualCwd` then names a live run's workspace, which is the route from the key blindness below to a deletion.

+A v4 UUID carries 122 random bits rather than 32. **This is hardening, not a guard.** It does not make a repeat impossible, only small enough to disregard, and nothing detects one if it happens - the sweep's own containment (`relIsJobCreatedCwd`, `sweptDir`) is what bounds the damage.
+It also does not change the loss a repeat would cause; see the residual below.

 That route was open, and was measured open. `MountConfigs.Key()` normalises an empty `Mount` to `"mnt"` while `resolveMountPoint` gives it the working